Ethics in Marketing: The Web of Lies

 • Is your customer service or return policy something that removes buyer angst?

 You don’t have to be the top dog in your industry to gain a loyal following and build a successful company.
-Look at Ben & Jerry’s Ice Cream.
-They didn’t have to go head to head against Breyers when they started.
-They simply sold small batches of unique flavors at a hefty price, and consumers gobbled them up and demanded more.
-And in doing so, they created a subset within their industry: micro-batch ice cream.
-Have you seen how many micro-batch companies have popped up now?
+Look at HäagenDazs® Ice Cream.
+They didn’t have to go head-to-head against Breyers.
+They created their niche, priced it at a higher value for a discerning consumer, and created a subset within their industry: micro-batch ice cream.

 You’re the best, so back it up